starkdg/pyConvnetPhash/README.md

 There are several python notebooks for training the autoencoder models.
 Trained on google colab to take advantage of the GPU.
 These scripts need a training/validation/test set of image files in google gdrive.
+The code expects images to be in Tensorflow's .tfrecord format.

 - train_pca_with_svd.ipynb Train a linear pca model using SVD (singular value decomposition) to learn the weights.